Individualized Retirement Planning

 Other Retirement Savings Options

 In addition to the broad outline of retirement savings plans listed above, there are many other types of savings plans that help you prepare for an enjoyable and carefree retirement.
-All options having specific funding requirements and tax details, which we explain during our meeting to determine which option is most suitable for you.
+All options are having specific funding requirements and tax details, which we explain during our meeting to determine which option is most suitable for you.
 The following are a few more retirement planning options available:

 A sole proprietor sets up an individual 401(k) and makes contributions as the employee and employer.